-After a brief stop at a villager's souvenir shop, where we learned about various forms of local dress, we walked for about ten minutes to the main plaza.
+After a brief stop at a villager's souvenir shop, where we learned about various forms of local dress, we walked for about ten minutes to the central plaza.

 Our guide made it a point to show us the jail, whose cell features a “window” out onto the street.
-He said prisoners are kept no more than one day in the jail.
+Prisoners are kept no more than one day in prison.

-That might seem like a light sentence, but justice is also served in more Draconian fashion too.
+That might seem like a light sentence, but justice is also served in a more Draconian fashion.

 And I've walked through hundreds of churches and cathedrals in my travels.

-Before entering, our guide instructed us that absolutely no photographs were allowed because the indigenous Tzotzil Maya people believe cameras have the ability to steal their souls.
+Before entering, our guide instructed us that absolutely no photographs were allowed because the indigenous Tzotzil Maya people believe cameras could steal their souls.

-Not on could we not take photos, we had to make sure our cameras were either in our pockets, or for those with DSLR’s, that they were in a bag or otherwise covered.
+Not only could we not take photos, but we also had to make sure our cameras were either in our pockets or for those with DSLRs, that they were in a bag or otherwise covered.

-The shamans are also known to sacrifice chickens within the church, and one of the travelers in our group saw such a chicken awaiting its demise.
+The shamans sacrifice chickens in the church.
+One of the travelers in our group saw such a chicken awaiting its demise.

-The second Mayan village we visited was Zinacantán, 7km west of Chamula.
+The second Mayan village we visited was Zinacantán, 7km west of San Juan Chamula.

-Our first stop was a family home where souvenir textiles are produced.
+Our first stop was a family home where souvenir textiles were produced.

-More interesting to me than the textiles was the invitation to sit in the kitchen while one of the ladies cooked up fresh tortillas for us.
+The invitation to sit in the kitchen was more interesting to me than the textiles—one of the ladies cooked up fresh tortillas.

 The tortillas would've been bland by themselves, but they also offered us a mixture of crushed pumpkin seed and salt to spread across them.

-Once you rolled up the tortilla, and bit into it, the pumpkin seed melted in your mouth, offering plenty of flavor to go along with the tortillas.
+Once you rolled up the tortilla and bit into it, the pumpkin seed melted in your mouth, offering plenty of flavors to go along with the tortillas.